Skip to Main Content

 How many databases should I search?

-For the purposes of this assignment, you should search in at least 3 databases to ensure you get a good, comprehensive search.
+For the purposes of this assignment, you should search in at least 3 databases and one grey literature to ensure you get a good, comprehensive search.

 How many articles should I expect to find?

-You may want to consider limiting to articles written in English and limiting to recent literature (such as in the last 10 years) if you need to reduce the number of results you are getting.
+If you are getting a very large number of results (i.e. more than 8,000+ in each database), you may want to consider limiting to recent literature (such as in the last 10 years) to reduce the number of results you are getting.

 How do I translate my PubMed search into different databases?

-In a systematic search, you will need to keep the search as similar as possible between different databases.
+In a scoping review, you will need to keep the search as similar as possible between different databases.
 In practice, you should only need to change a few things for each database:

 • Applying consistent search limiters to each database